flagbug/ClickOnceToSquirrelMigrator/README.md

 This installs the Squirrel version of your application and removes the ClickOnce shortcuts.

+**Important note:** Make sure you include a copy of Squirrel.exe in you .nupkg file.
+If you don't do this, you won't have an Update.exe in you app folder, and you're gonna have a bad time.

 In the new Squirrel version of your application, call the following code:

 ```cs